Aaronnnpf/big-brummie-quiz/README.md

 * As a returning user, I want to enjoy the quiz and keep it as user friendly as possible.

 3. ### Frequent user goals
-* As a frequent user, I want to
+* As a frequent user, I want to be able to test my self and friends and femily and compare scores.
-* As a frequent user, I want to
+* As a frequent user, I want to complete the quiz as quick as i can.
-* As a frequent user, I want to
+* As a frequent user, I want to remind myself of what the city has had to offer.

 ## Design
 ### Colour Scheme